fnogatz/geospatial-demo/README.md

 	npm install

-This will download not only the package's dependencies but also the UlmApi example data from [daten.ulmapi.de](http://daten.ulmapi.de/_utils/database.html?haltestellen) and imports it into a fresh MongoDB collection called `haltestellen` (german for bus stops) inside the `geospatial-demo` database.
+This will import the [UlmApi](http://ulmapi.de) example data into a fresh MongoDB collection called `haltestellen` (german for bus stops) inside the `geospatial-demo` database.
 A geospatial index for the `geometry.features.geometry.coordinates` field is automatically created.

-Simple start the server via:
+Simply start the server via:

 	npm start